juliaannjose/Real-Time-Sign-Language-Recognition/README.md

 ## Usage Instructions
 ### 1. Creating the dataset
-    $ python
-This will detect the foreground (hand, in this case) and apply binary thresholding to your images.

     $ python Data_Augmentation.py
 This will flip, rotate, resize, invert, etc your images.
-(I manually captured 31 images for a single sign and used this to get 800+ images from them)
+(I manually captured 31 images for a single sign and used this to get 800+ images from them).
+Please note that prior to this step, you will want to manually capture few images in order to apply these properties on them.
 ### 2. Training an image classifier with [Google's Inception v3](https://www.tensorflow.org/hub/tutorials/image_retraining)
     $ python train_data.py
 ### 3. Real-Time Recognition